Bokoblin/DUTS2-OOP-BokoRunner/README.md

 a Multi-Tier Architecture with a persistence manager, an app core, models, and views.

-Despite being initially a scholar project ended in May 2016, it is still receiving new features and "under the hood" improvements from Bokoblin.
+Despite being initially a scholar project ended in May 2016, it is still receiving new features and "under the hood" improvements.

 ### Tools used ###